MarouanDoulahiane/inception-42/README.md

 - Use optimized images, such as Alpine, to reduce the container size.
 - Leverage multi-stage builds in Dockerfiles to keep your images lean and performant.

+For 42 Student you can run the script ./init_docker.sh inside this repo https://github.com/alexandregv/42toolbox.git to use docker in goinfre !